CSC-412-Networking/Sprint-5/README.md

 For this sprint, you will only be picking one of the following sets of topics:

-1. Servers/server farms, NFS, Mainframes
+1. **DevOps:** Servers, server farms, NFS, Mainframes
-2. Virtual Machines, Containerization, Cloud Services, Internet of Things
+2. **Virtual** Machines: VMs, Containerization, Cloud Services, Internet of Things
-3. Net Neutrality, Freedom of Speech
-4. Privacy, Social Networks, Copyright
+3. **Ethics:** Net Neutrality, Freedom of Speech, Privacy, Social Networks, Copyright

 ## Known Resources